Categories

 Capitol Insurrection Crime January 6

 Jan.
-6 Rioter Gets 7+ Years In Prison After Offering As His Defense: ‘I Was Not Thinking Clearly’
+6 Rioter Gets 7+ Years In Prison After Using As His Defense: ‘I Was Not Thinking Clearly’

 Guy Reffitt is about to be on an extended vacation at Club Fed, and considering what he used as his so-called “defense,” it’s no wonder he was convicted and sentenced to 87 months in federal prison.